ceedee666/python_introduction/README.md

 [nose](https://nose.readthedocs.io/en/latest/).
 Futhermore, all the exercises contain the annotations required by [nbgrader](https://nbgrader.readthedocs.io/en/stable/).

+# Todos
+- After the first semester teaching whith these notebooks it became clear that some of the exercises require some rework.
+Currently, the explanation of the task is not always clear enough.
+- Translate the notebooks and exercises.
 # Acknowledgements
 The work on this material has been supported by